joelnet/nothis-react/README.md

 ## Argument Destructuring

-You to also love destructuring, then code like this now becomes possible!
+If you love destructuring as much as I do, then code like this now becomes possible!

 ```javascript
 import React from 'react'